 Step 7.
 Weekly Prayer Group Meeting

 Once a week you will gather with your small faith-sharing prayer group.
 You begin the meeting with prayer and meditation to silence the distraction of the day.
-Then someone in the group reads the Scriptural reading aloud and each member shares from their journal the thoughts and insights experienced during their Lectio Divina.
+Then someone in the group reads the Scriptural reading aloud and each member shares from their journal the thoughts and insights experienced during their personal prayer.
 Since all members completed the same readings, you’ll continually discover that God is speaking to each of us differently on a very deep, individual and personal level.